liatrio/adop-docker-compose/README.md

 ```
 ldop compose down --volumes
 ```
-**Warning:** This does not delete the registry volume.
+:information_source: This does not delete the registry volume.
 If you also want to delete this volume, which is not typically required, run *docker volume rm registry_certs*.

 Next, you will want to regenerate your login credentials.
 If you are using *ldop compose*, you can skip this command.
 ```